-A giant mural featuring the climate activist Greta Thunberg has appeared in Bristol.
-You can find it on the side of the Tobacco Factory in Bedminster, it has been painted by local street artist Jody.
+A giant mural featuring the climate activist Greta Thunberg has been created in Bristol.
+It was painted onto the side of the Tobacco Factory in Bedminster, by local street artist Jody.
+As of July 2021 the mural has been painted over and is no longer visible.

 The wall is a popular one.
 A prime location which features prominently in the popular Upfest street art festival.
 That event isn’t happening this year.
 It’s taking a hiatus after running for 10 years in a row.
 This year, instead of a full scale festival, the team behind Upfest have produced a series of individual murals.
 It’s part of a series called the ‘Upfest Summer Editions‘.